Balelec Festival: Indoor stages

 Indoor, the festival owns 4 scenes.

-The Satellite Scene is a live stage put in place with the collaboration of another EPFL student association called Satellite.
-Its line-up is oriented toward chanson française and balkan music.
+The Satellite Scene is a live stage put in place in a collaboration with Satellite, a bar on the EPFL campus.
+Its line-up is oriented towards French and Balkan music.

 The festival has also two electronic music stages called the Coupole and the SoundGate, the last one taking place in the Faculty of Architecture's hall.

-The last indoor scene is called the Dome with a nightclub ambiance.
+The last indoor scene is called The Dome with a nightclub ambiance.